 - Gather as much information as you can regarding oxycodone addiction, including the signs, symptoms, and effects that it can have on your loved one.
 Also, to properly understand what he or she is experiencing, spend time learning about addiction as a disease.

 - Reach out to a clinic or treatment center that might be able to offer your loved one assistance.
-Talking about your loved one’s condition with professionals can be beneficial in helping you guide your loved towards accepting treatment.
+Talking about your loved one’s condition with professionals can be beneficial in helping you guide your loved one towards accepting treatment.

 - Sit down and speak with your loved one about your concerns.
 Approach him or her in a nonthreatening, nonjudgmental manner so that he or she can feel comfortable talking with you.

-- If your loved one accepts treatment, continue to support him or her by partaking in any family therapy sessions, offering support, and maintaining as much communication as possible.
+- If your loved one accepts treatment, continue to support him or her by partaking in any family sessions, offering support, and maintaining as much communication as possible.